gniewkos/angularjs-workshop/README.md

-# Search Story
+# AngularJS Worshop

-This is workshop app for AngularJS & Elasticsearch
+This is workshop app for AngularJS with Elasticsearch backend

 ## Prerequisites